orca-accelerator/orca-website/website/content/docs/software/modules.md

 module avail
 ```

-To load a module, e.g. GCC 13.2.0 compilers
+To load a module, e.g. the GCC 13.2.0 compilers

 ```
 module load gcc/13.2.0